Kaitlin H. Joshua

 Sociologist, Doctoral Candidate, Research Fellow

-My research agenda analyzes how people experience and interpret transitions in the reproductive life course, particularly the transition to parenthood.
+My broad research agenda analyzes how women experience and interpret transitions in the reproductive life course, particularly the transition to parenthood.
 I argue that social factors, like gender, race, and class, shape whether, how, when, and why people decide to become parents.
 These questions have significant implications for reproductive healthcare in the United States.
+My work has investigated postpartum depression, social support networks during pregnancy, and adolescent sexual and reproductive health.

-When I’m not working on research projects, I enjoy taking outdoor walks, practicing yoga, and checking out local art galleries and museums — I love visiting the Ackland in Chapel Hill and the Ella West Gallery in Durham!
+When I’m not working on research projects, I enjoy reading fiction, taking outdoor walks, practicing yoga, and checking out local art galleries and museums — I love visiting the Ackland in Chapel Hill and Peel in Carrboro!
+I’m originally from Mississippi, but I’ve been living and researching in the Research Triangle area of North Carolina since 2021.